It couldn't be more simple: A student needs a Wasp or Hornet,

 The coach must read individual letter sound/sounds to the student who must then repeat before writing it down – we refer to this as ‘speaking for spelling’ and this method should continue throughout the programme.

 Many students with literacy problems have diﬃculties with received sounds.
-This is why mutual mouth watching is really important and is why we use traditional sounds!
+This is why mutual mouth watching is extremely important.

 See the video demos at the bottom of the page.